semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 import MoreHelp from "/src/components/MoreHelp"

-# Ignoring files, folders, or code
+# Ignoring files, folders, or parts of code

-**Ignoring files, folders, or code** means Semgrep will not scan certain defined items within your repository or working directory.
-Thus no findings are generated from the ignored items.
+Exclude specific files, folders or parts of code from results of Semgrep scans in your repository or working directory.
+Semgrep will not generate findings for the ignored items.

 This is separate from [ignoring a **finding**](../managing-findings), which is a triage operation after a Semgrep scan has found a match.

 All Semgrep environments (CLI, CI, and App) adhere to user-defined or Semgrep-defined ignore patterns.

 ## Reference summary